-- How to access Windows files from Mac side with Parallels Desktop 13 for Mac?
+- How to access Windows files from Mac side with Parallels Desktop 13 for Mac and above?

 The new feature design brings the following benefits:

 - Working speed with Windows files on a Mac is improved by up to 40% on rotational HDD and up to 20% on SSD or Fusion.